frozenprocess/Tigera-Presentations/2022-02-21.Van-meetup-Intoduction-to-calico/README.md

 kubectl delete networkpolicy -n stars default-deny
 ```

 > **Bonus**: If you check the `ui` you will see nothing changed.
-It is important to note Calico default behviour is set to `Allow` but when you add a policy this will change to an implicit deny at the end of rules.
+It is important to note Calico default behaviour is set to `Allow` but when you add a policy this will change to an implicit deny at the end of rules.

 # Calico global network policy